uikit/uikit-site/docs/pages/parallax.md

 ***

-## Start and end
+## Start stop

-A custom start value can be defined using two values separated by comma.
+To set a custom start value, create another animation stop by using two values separated by comma.

 ```html
 <div uk-parallax="opacity: 0,1">...</div>